Introduction to Specialized Chaplain Studies

 IV.
 Overall Structure of the Course

-The course is designed to provide students with a variety of contexts for understanding and evaluating the duties and how they are related to the role of a chaplain.
-Students will be expected to apply all terms and concepts presented in the course to the chaplain profession.
+The course is designed to provide students with a variety of contexts for understanding and evaluating the cultural differences and how they are related to the role of a chaplain.
+Students will be expected to apply all terms and concepts presented in the course to the chaplain profession on a daily basis.

 V. Classroom Course Requirements